jotformer-cet/listforms/README.md

-# listforms
+# List Forms (Jotform)
-This project simply list Jotform forms by providing the API Key.
-An API Key with Read Only permission is enough.
+This project lists Jotform forms by providing the API Key.
+An API Key with Read-only permission is enough.